freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 his relationship with his friend nodes.
 The index servers share this information with each other and use it to index the whole network.

-Whenever a node wants to send funds to another node, it first queries an Offst index for a route.
+Whenever a node wants to send funds to another node, it first queries an Offset index for a route.
 Then the node uses the provided route to send the funds to the remote node.

-Anyone can run an index, but an index is not useful if it is not part of the index servers federation, because it will not be able to get information about the full state of the Offst network.
+Anyone can run an index, but an index is not useful if it is not part of the index servers federation, because it will not be able to get information about the full state of the Offset network.
 Therefore Index server owners should configure their index servers to talk to each other.

-## Offst apps
+## Offset apps

-The way to communicate with Offst node is through Offst apps.
+The way to communicate with Offset node is through Offset apps.
-Offst comes with a simple command line app called stctrl.
+Offset comes with a simple command line app called stctrl.
 Apps can be configured to have certain permissions.
-Offst Apps communicate with the Offst node using TCP communication (Capnp serialized), therefore apps can be written in any language by anyone.
+Offset Apps communicate with the Offset node using TCP communication (Capnp serialized), therefore apps can be written in any language by anyone.